MRAC-IAAC/python-tutorials/VOCABULARY.md

 <a name="runtime"></a>
 ## Runtime in Google Collab
 A **runtime** is the period when a program is actively executing.
-In environments like Google Colab, the runtime can disconnect after inactivity or due to resource allocation policies, leading to loss of temporary data.
+In Google Colab, the runtime can disconnect due to inactivity or system resource policies, leading to the loss of temporary data like uploaded files and installed libraries.

 **Example:**
-When Google Colab disconnects, all uploaded data and installed libraries are lost, requiring a fresh setup.
+If Google Colab disconnects, all uploaded files and installed libraries will be lost, requiring you to re-upload and reinstall them.

 ---